-1134 TAP DANCE I 2 hours
+1134 TAP DANCE I

 An intensive study of tap dance technique, history, performance, and style, usually resulting in a public performance.
-Prerequisites: DANCE 1100, DANCE 1101, or permission of Instructor.
+Prerequisites: DANCE 1100, DANCE 1101.

-1135 TAP DANCE II 2 hours
+1135 TAP DANCE II

 A continued study of tap dance technique, with an emphasis on more intricate footwork and overall performance quality.
 Appropriate clothing and shoes required.
 Prerequisite: DANCE 1134.